Teoscar Hernández Preview, Player Props: Mariners vs. Astros

 Teoscar Hernández At The Plate

-- In 14.0% of his games this season, he has gone deep, and 3.6% of his trips to the dish.
+- He has hit a long ball in 13.9% of his games this year, and 3.5% of his trips to the plate.

-- Hernandez has driven home a run in 43 games this season (35.5%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on two occasions..
+- Hernandez has had an RBI in 44 games this year (36.1%), including 19 multi-RBI outings (15.6%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.